appsody/website/content/tutorials/ServerlessRust.md

 ### Create a Knative Environment

+Choose one of the options below to create a Knative environment.
+The quickest way to get going if you don't have a Knative environment is to choose the IBM Cloud option.

 - [Fast - Knative on IBM Cloud](https://cloud.ibm.com/docs/knative?topic=knative-kn-install-cli)

 - [Local - Minikube](https://knative.dev/v0.12-docs/install/knative-with-minikube/)

 - [Anywhere - OpenShift](https://docs.openshift.com/container-platform/4.3/serverless/installing_serverless/installing-knative-serving.html)

-You should also be able to use the appsody build in any Knative environment if you already have one with your favourite cloud provider.
+You can also use the appsody build in any Knative environment if you already have one with your favourite cloud provider.

 ## Create Your Application

 1. Open a terminal window.

-2. Create a directory named **appsodyRustTide**:
+2. Create a directory named **appsodyrusttide**:

    ```
-   mkdir appsodyRustTide
+   mkdir appsodyrusttide
    ```

 3. Navigate to that directory:

    ```
-   cd appsodyRustTide
+   cd appsodyrusttide
    ```

-4. List the available Appsody stacks (and templates) with:
+4. List the available Appsody stacks with:

    ```
    appsody list